Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Calculator Interface implements Save To Sqlite DB
+Calculator Interface implements Save To Sqlite DB.

 <a name='T-Auth-DataAccess-DataContextTax'></a>
 ## DataContextTax `type`